Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Summary and conclusions

-As these sources can also produce neutrinos via interactions between protons and thermal photons in the choked jets, neutrino observations by existing Cherenkov high-energy neutrino telescopes (as IceCube and KM3NeT) can be used in association with electromagnetic signals coming from SBO events.
-Indeed, both IceCube and KM3NeT have leading roles into the MM community, working in synergy with several partners, in both offline and online analyses.
-In particular, much effort has been devoted to reconstructing and classifying their own data in real-time as to alert external communities about interesting neutrino events, as well as to follow-up interesting astrophysical transients revealed by other facilities.
-We find that: \begin{itemize} \item By considering the maximal probability to detect Type II SNe, if an interesting neutrino alert is released, under the hypothesis that it comes from the SBO emission phase, ULTRASAT(ZTF) could point to the provided direction of the sky within $\sim$4(10) days to search for possible electromagnetic counterparts.
-In this way, the reachable sky volume is maximized, and hence the number of detectable sources. \item To consider the possibility that neutrinos are produced during the shock propagation time inside the stellar envelope, electromagnetic observations can wait up to a day more with respect to times indicated above. \end{itemize}
+As these sources can also produce neutrinos via interactions between protons and thermal photons in the choked jets, neutrino observations by existing Cherenkov high-energy neutrino telescopes (e.g. IceCube and KM3NeT) can be used in association with electromagnetic signals from SBO events.
+Both IceCube and KM3NeT have leading roles in the multi-messenger community, working in synergy with several partners, in both offline and online analyses.
+In particular, much effort has been devoted to reconstructing and classifying their own data in real time to alert external communities to interesting neutrino events and to follow-up interesting astrophysical transients revealed by other facilities.
+We find that \begin{itemize} \item by considering the maximum probability of detecting SNe II, ULTRASAT (ZTF) could point to the provided direction of the sky within $\sim4$ (10) days to search for possible electromagnetic counterparts when an interesting neutrino alert is released, under the hypothesis that it comes from the SBO emission phase.
+In this way, the sky volume that can be reached and hence the number of detectable sources is maximised. \item to consider the possibility that neutrinos are produced during the shock propagation time inside the stellar envelope, electromagnetic observations can wait up to one day longer with respect to the times indicated above. \end{itemize}